What to Expect

 Coping with major life events and transitions.

 Finding a pathway to explore who they are, what's important to them and where they want to take their lives.

-While it can be a challenging, psychological therapy can be extremely rewarding and is the first line treatment for many mental health issues.
-Therapy will be individually catered to suit your specific needs and goals, meaning it can be focussed on a specific issue or look broadly at your experience of life.
+While it can be a challenging, psychological therapy is generally extremely rewarding and is the first line treatment for many mental health issues.
+Therapy will be individually catered to suit your specific needs and goals, meaning it can be focused on a specific issue or look broadly at your experience of life.

 Through the process your confidentiality will be maintained and your story respected.

 Up to 10 sessions can be subsidised by Medicare annually via a referral from a GP or Psychiatrist who will complete a Mental Health Treatment Plan.
 If you are also working with a GP and/or psychiatrist it is common to liaise with them regarding the progress of therapy.

-The initial session will be focussed on outlining your goals for therapy, your current difficulties and hearing your story.
-Based on this we will jointly decide on a plan for therapy based on evidence in psychological research and your preferences.
+The initial session will be focused on outlining your goals for therapy, your current difficulties and getting a broad understanding of your life and story.
+Based on this we will jointly decide on a plan for therapy based on evidence and your individual situation.

 From here on sessions will focus on strategies to help you move your life in the direction you want it to go.
-For certain difficulties this can involve a structured set of interventions, and for others it can be determined week by week, but it will alway be catered for your specific goals and situation.
+For certain difficulties this can involve a structured set of interventions, and for others it can be determined week by week, but it will always be catered for your specific goals and situation.

 There's no rule about the number of sessions to have with a psychologist, but the aim is always to get people equipped and back on their feet as quickly as possible, giving them the skills they need to prevent and manage issues that they are struggling with and those that may arise in the future.